Kinovarobotics/kinova-ros/README.md

 ## Known Limitations
-1. The ``joint_state`` topic currently reports only the arm position.
-Velocity and Effort are placeholders for future compatibility.
+1. The ``joint_state`` topic currently reports only the arm position and velocity.
+Effort is a placeholder for future compatibility.
+Depending on your firmware version velocity values can be wrong.
+The behavior of the angle velocity conversion can be changed with the "convert_joint_velocities" parameter of jaco_arm_driver.

 2. When updating the firmware on the arm (e.g., using Jacosoft) the serial number will be set to "Not set" which will cause multiple arms to be unusable.
 The solution is to make sure that the serial number is reset after updating the arm firmware.